 (For more on the different stages and types of hearings in Immigration Court, see Immigration Court Procedures.)

 Whether you show up in court on the day you're supposed to or not, the Immigration Judge can still decide the case.
-In fact, chances are the judge decided that you must be removable, and decided against you.
+In fact, chances are the judge decided that you must be removable based on your failing to show up and defend yourself, and decided against you.

 For more on whether you have any remaining remedies after that, see Ordered Removed in Absentia: What Can I Do?

-However, some applicants complain that they never receive this written summary.
+However, some people in deportation proceedings complain that they never receive this written summary.
 Make sure you have provided your latest address to the immigration court (EOIR) in writing; otherwise, you will not receive a copy of the written or summarized decision.
 (See 8 C.F.R. § 1003.37.)

 A written copy of the decision will be especially important to have if you decide to appeal your case or make a motion regarding the IJ's decision (appeals and motions are discussed below).